lfilipozzi/3DRenderer/Refactoring.md

  * Delete old texture and material classes defined in files opengltexture.* and materialinfo.*, they will be replaced by classes defined in texture.* and material.*)
  * Remove name field from texture class, there is no need for that.
 Only required in the texture manager.
  * Redefine light class
+ * No need to give light, view, and projection when computig the shadow map, change the function to avoid sending unnecessary data.

  Idea
  ==============